ExoticDG/ExoticDG/README.md

 About AI.
 It can't fully write Rust, I use it as a development accelerator for some things.
 My view on that is I can either spend ten minutes looking on Startpage (or Google) to find someone on StackOverflow or Reddit who has done it before me, or ask AI.
 As for which AI, Mistral / Codestril is probably the best one.
 And I can host those which is even better.
 I will use Gemini as well, and Claude.
 Though Anthropic may be off that list soon.
 They make good AI, and previously was a decent-ish company.
 Though that may change.
 Gemini is from DeepMind, who has things such as AlphaFold.
 Though is from Google.
 And has things such as Lyira, Imagen, and Veo.
 One thing I will not do with AI however, is creative work.
 Images, Videos, Lyrics, Creative writing, e.t.c are a no.

+Would not recommend having me make a GUI.
+There is a reason [PRTGN](https://github.com/PRTGN-Development-Team/.prtgn) has a TUI, and I haven't fixed any of the website/documentation for it.

 ## Main Project

 PRTGN.
 That is currently the largest project I am working on.